mjkrause/data-portal-summary-stats/README.md

 container instance (e.g., we found that a matrix file of > 2 GB size cannot be processed).
 We offer two solutions to this problem.

-The **first** and preferred solution aims to process all matrices by choosing a combination of sufficient RAM and setting input argument `--min_gene_count` to a suitable value.
-The large that value, the smaller the matrix file size.
+The current implementation attempts to process all matrices by choosing a combination of sufficient RAM and dropping rows from the matrices based on the number of genes detected.
+In older versions, this threshold could be controlled via a command-line argument/environment variable, but since we now plan on setting different thresholds for rows/cells depending on their library construction approach (10X sequencing vs Smart-seq2), setting a single value at initialization is no longer appropriate.

 The following figure shows results of some tests we ran using a matrix of project _Census of Immune Cells_ from September 4, 2019, which was the project with the largest matrix file in the HCA on that day.
 The orange area denotes successful processing and the blue area denotes failed processing:

   ![tests](./illustrations/large-file-experiment_figure.png)

 Based on these results we chose a combination of 16 GB RAM and setting `min_gene_count` to a value of `1200` as the optimal combination.
 That creates matrix files of a size such that all can be processed.

+1200 is currently still the threshold used for all cells and matrices regardless of library construction approach(es).
+However, we have not fully investigated whether this value is truly appropriate for the analysis.
+As such, other measures to address large matrices may be needed in the future as these thresholds are tweaked.

 The **second** solution is to simply black-list the matrix files that are too large to process. _blacklisting_ a matrix file excludes it from the processing and is a solution of last resort.
-To use the blacklist feature, set the command input argument `--blacklist` and create a file named `blacklist`.
+To use the blacklist feature, set the environment variable `blacklist=1` and create a file named `blacklist`.
 To specify a matrix file from processing add its project ID to that file, following the style of one project ID per line, without any delimiters.
 Next upload the file `blacklist` to the root of the `project-assets` S3 bucket of the corresponding deployment environment.

  ## Tests
- Run `python -m unittest` from the project root.
+ Source `environment.dev.env` and run `python -m unittest` from the project root.